 You’re about to spend a whole day in a saddle.
 So you better get comfortable with your bike and start taking longer rides.
 You don’t necessarily have to ride longer distances, but rather spend more time sitting in the saddle.
 During your rides, notice if you feel any pain, especially around your hips, knees, back, shoulders, and neck.
 If you do, you may have an ill-fitted bike.

 This could be the perfect time to visit a professional bike fitting store.
 They’ll assess your riding form and adjust your bike based on your riding style and immediate goals.
-Don’t get spooked, bike fitting isn't cheap.
+Don’t get spooked; bike fitting isn't cheap.
 But having a bike that fits you like your favorite pair of slippers is priceless.
-You can find more details on bike fitting in one of our blogs here.
+You can find more details on our blog post about the importance of professional bike fitting.

 Your favorite bibs chaff your thighs on long rides, but it's no big deal?
 Yeah, it's time to get rid of them.
 I mean, keep them if you don't mind turning your first century ride into an agony fest.
 But I suggest you start shopping for bibs that your thighs, buttocks, and privates will fall in love with.
 The same applies to jerseys, shoes, gloves, and socks.
 Get the most comfortable stuff and test it to the extreme.
 Keep items that are comfy, and get rid of everything that feels awkward.